-The S&P 500 is good for the overall U.S. stock market (there are others too, such as the Wilshire 5000), the FTSE 100 for the 100 largest companies on the London Stock Exchange.
+The S&P 500 is good for the overall U.S. stock market (there are others too, such as the Wilshire 5000), and the FTSE 100 is best for the 100 largest companies on the London Stock Exchange.
 You may want to also include indexes for smaller companies, such as the S&P 600.

 Once you know what index you want to track, you can browse all over the funds that track the index.
 You may find it contains only the index or many others too.

-These are the two most important considerations from this point.
-Expense ratios vary from service service, including whether it is using the mutual fund or the ETF version of the index fund.
+Two of the most important considerations are expense ratios, and tracking errors.
+Expense ratios vary from service to service, including whether it is using the mutual fund or the ETF version of the index fund.

 From there, deposit your funds to your platform or broker and select Buy.